 Interest payable is the amount of interest on its debt and capital leases that a company owes to its lenders and lease providers as of the balance sheet date.
 This amount can be a crucial part of a financial statement analysis, if the amount of interest payable is greater than the normal amount - it indicates that a business is defaulting on its debt obligations.

 Interest payable can include both billed and accrued interest, though (if material) accrued interest may appear in a separate "accrued interest liability" account on the balance sheet.
 In the case of capital leases, a company may have to infer the amount of interest payable, based on a deconstruction of the underlying capital lease.
-Interest is considered to be payable irrespective of the status of the underlying debt as short-term or long-term debt.
+Interest is considered to be payable irrespective of the status of the underlying debt as short-term debt or long-term debt.
 Short-term debt is payable within one year, and long-term debt is payable in more than one year.

 As an example of interest payable, a business owes $1,000,000 to a lender at a 6% interest rate, and pays interest to the lender every quarter.
 After one month, the company accrues interest expense of $5,000, which is a debit to the interest expense account and a credit to the interest payable account.
 After the second month, the company records the same entry, bringing the interest payable account balance to $10,000.
 After the third month, the company again records this entry, bringing the total balance in the interest payable account to $15,000.
 It then pays the interest, which brings the balance in the interest payable account to zero.